Do politics students feel they get value for money?

 costs and value for moneypolitics

-Not consistently.
-In the National Student Survey (NSS) open-text, costs and value for money is overwhelmingly negative, with 5,994 comments showing 88.3% negative and a sentiment index of −46.7; within Politics as defined in the sector’s Common Aggregation Hierarchy, overall mood trends more positive (roughly 51.0% positive), yet when students discuss costs and value the tone drops to −56.5.
-That sector picture frames this case: politics students want transparent fees, applied curricula, assessment clarity and dependable contact, especially following disruption.
+Politics students do not dismiss tuition fees outright.
+They question value when teaching feels too theoretical, contact becomes unreliable, or extra costs are poorly explained.
+In the National Student Survey (NSS) open-text, costs and value for money is overwhelmingly negative, with 5,994 comments showing 88.3% negative and a sentiment index of −46.7; within Politics, as defined in the sector’s Common Aggregation Hierarchy, overall mood trends more positive (roughly 51.0% positive), yet when students discuss costs and value the tone drops to −56.5.
+That sector picture frames this case: politics students want transparent fees, course content that feels relevant to policy, public affairs and political research, assessment clarity and dependable academic contact, especially after disruption.

 Tuition Fee Affordability and Value for Money?